 Lisbon, a city popular with all types of investors

 This measured approach seems welcome at a time when Lisbon is being targeted by buyers from all over the world, with investors attracted by the city's rising tourist activity and booming technology sector.
-Investors from the other side of the world (Brazil, South Africa or China) are also lured by the Golden Visas program, enabling them to acquire European citizenship.
+Investors from the other side of the world (Brazil, South Africa or China) are also lured by the Golden Visas program, which enables them to acquire European citizenship.

 Retirees and second-home buyers, meanwhile, are attracted by the country's Non-Habitual Tax Resident (NHR) program, offering exemption on pensions and income from activities carried out abroad.